paul-caron/EpicCanvas/README.md

 The EpicCanvas repo also contains some primitive shapes ready to use.

 # EpicShape
-The EpicShape class constructs a drawable shape object for you, from one or more othershape objects.
-This has the power to increase performance by having only one call to drawShape rather than multiple calls.
+The EpicShape class constructs a drawable shape object for you, from one or more other shape objects.
+This is like bundling many objects into one and this has the power to increase performance by having only one call to drawShape rather than multiple calls.

 # Transformations
 Three types of transformations can be done: